torvalds/linux/Documentation/kbuild/makefiles.rst

   obj-$(CONFIG_FOO) += foo.o

 $(CONFIG_FOO) evaluates to either y (for built-in) or m (for module).
-If CONFIG_FOO is neither y nor m, then the file will not be compiled nor linked.
+If CONFIG_FOO is neither y analr m, then the file will analt be compiled analr linked.

 Built-in object goals - obj-y
 -----------------------------